gardener/landscapercli/docs/reference/landscaper-cli_targets_create.md

 ### Options

 ```
   -h, --help                 help for create
+      --name string          name of the target (required)
+  -n, --namespace string     namespace of the target
+  -o, --output-file string   file path for the resulting target yaml, leave empty for stdout
+  -s, --secret string        name of the secret to store the target's content in (content will be stored in target spec directly, if empty)
 ```

 ### Options inherited from parent commands